 SEO audits are like health checks for your website.
-Basically, it’s an evaluation of how optimised your website is for search engines.
-Regularly checking your SEO to ensure that your strategy is up to date and everything is working correctly is therefore very important and should be standard procedure for any website.
+Basically, it’s an evaluation of how optimized your website is for search engines.
+Regularly checking your SEO to ensure that your strategy is up to date and everything is working correctly is very important.
+Therefore it should be standard procedure for any website.

 Why SEO audits really make a difference

 These audits are always a good way to evaluate your performance.
-It reveals the weaknesses in your SEO strategy and it will reveal what your direct competitors are doing better than you.
-Your website might be amazing and well-designed but if search engines can’t read it, there’s a big chance the pages you put hard work into may never see the light of day.
+It reveals the weaknesses in your SEO strategy.
+Moreover, it will reveal what your direct competitors are doing better than you.
+Your website might be amazing and well-designed.
+However, if search engines can’t read it, there’s a big chance the pages may never see the light of day.

 #1 Competitor research

-Analysing your competitors is critical because it gives data about which tactics are working in your industry and what you will need to do to start improving your keyword rankings.
-When you know where your competitors are strongest and weakest, you can determine how difficult it will be and the amount of resources you will need.
+Analyzing your competitors is critical.
+It gives data about which tactics and keywords are working in your industry and what you will need to do to start improving your keyword rankings.
+When you know where your competitors are strongest and weakest, you can determine how difficult it will be and the number of resources you will need.
 Determining who your top competitors are is obviously the first thing you need to do.
-You can find these using different SEO tools like SEMrush or Ahrefs.
+You can use different SEO tools like SEMrush or Ahrefs.

 #2 Crawling and indexing

 These are the foundation behind a successful approach to SEO.
 Crawling is the way Google reads your website.
 Furthermore, you can only receive traffic when your entire website is indexed in Google.
 So always make sure your entire website is being well-indexed, as this is crucial in a SEO campaign.
 Furthermore, it is really important that you are only allowing Google to index one version of your site.
 In this way, different versions of your site should all lead to the primary one.

 Backlinks can make or break your SEO campaign.
-When you create a new piece of content, do a site search for older, related content which has built up some equity; then find anchor text within the old content to link to the new one.
+When you create a new piece of content, start with a site search.
+Look for older, related content that has built up some equity.
+Next, find anchor text within the old content to link to the new one.
 This is a straightforward way to build internal links.
 You can create domain authority by earning links from other authoritative domains.
 An easy way to build these external links is to search for unlinked mentions.
 Any good SEO audit tool is able to tell you where your brand has been mentioned anywhere on the web.

-Header tags, alt-tags on images, the length of page titles, meta titles & descriptions and URLs are just a few examples of on-page elements.
+Header tags, alt-tags on images, the length of page titles, meta titles & descriptions, and URLs are just a few examples of on-page elements.
 They help Google determine the content of the page it’s crawling and is one of the biggest factors Google takes into account when determining the order in which to rank pages.
 Make sure to use your keywords in the title, meta descriptions, URL,…

-Is your site mobile friendly?
+Is your site mobile-friendly?
 Secure with HTTPS?
 Easy to navigate?
 The answers to these questions should always be “yes”.
-An evaluation of your user experience and behaviours is another critical part of your SEO audit.
+An evaluation of your user experience and behaviors is another critical part of your SEO audit.